-Caution - The parameters show in TABLE 9-2 are stored in /etc/opt/SUNWSMS/config/mld_tuning. mld must be stopped and restarted for any changes to take effect.
+Caution - The parameters show above are stored in

+/etc/opt/SUNWSMS/config/mld_tuning. mld must be stopped and restarted for any changes to take effect.
 Only an administrator experienced with system disk utilization should edit this file.
 Improperly changing the parameters in this file could flood the disk and hang or crash the SC.